Tetoji/Tetoji/README.md

 # ✨ Fun Facts
-- I do weightlifting, play Volleyball and video games
+- I do weightlifting, play volleyball and video games
 - Always admired the universe and its principles
-- Curently using windows
+- Currently using windows

 # 📫 Contact
 For a quick response, contact me on [Instagram](https://www.instagram.com/txtjschlz/) or [Discord](https://discordapp.com/users/ ) @Tetoji#5330